CuriousGeorge121/infosys222/week01/week01.md

 ## What is a DBMS?
 > It is a system for providing __efficient__, __convenient__, and __safe__ storage of and __multi-user__ access to (possibly __massive__) amounts of __persistent__ data

-<i class="fa fa-question-circle-o"></i> Think of five examples when each of the bolded words applies
+- 🤔 Think of five examples when each of the bolded words applies

-- The [evolution](https://en.wikipedia.org/wiki/Database#History) of DBMS: hierarchical > network > relational > object-oriented > object-relational
+- The [evolution](https://en.wikipedia.org/wiki/Database#History) of DBMS: hierarchical → network → relational → object-oriented → object-relational

 ## What is a relational database?